PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 Once I have described the framework for a single sample, I extend it to allow for multiple samples.
 The ideas here are simple, although when extended to their full generality the notation becomes messy.
 I address complications and limitations of this framework at the end of this sub-section.

 ### Single locus analysis

+As described in __SECTION__, most analyses to date of WGBS data have focused on the "sample-average" level methylation at individual loci.
+For this reason, I initially describe the framework in terms of single loci.
+However, bisulfite sequencing data contain much more information than provided by these univariate, marginal summaries of the data.
+In __SECTION__ I introduce _m-tuples_ that can summarise some of this extra information and which I use extensively in __CHAPTERS__.

 #### Pre-sequencing {-}
 A methylation locus is a single cytosine, that is, a CpG, CHG or CHH.
 The set of these loci is labelled $\mathcal{I} = \{pos_{i}: i = 1, \ldots, N_{loci} \}$, where $pos_{i}$ is the genomic co-ordinates of the $i^{th}$ locus with respect to the forward strand, e.g. chr1:723,461-723,461.
 I frequently refer to loci by the subscript $i$ rather than by $pos_{i}$.
 This means that the distance between the $i^{th}$ and $(i + 1)^{th}$ methylation loci varies along the genome and, for a small number of instances, that the $i^{th}$ and $(i + 1)^{th}$ methylation loci are on separate chromosomes.
 Generally, $N_{loci}$ is not known exactly, although estimates can be made based on a reference genome, but this is no great concern.